GfSE/SpecIF/README.md

 ## Constraints

-In addition to the schema, the following constraints apply:
+In addition to the schema, the following constraints apply for SpecIF v1.1:
 - An item's *key* consisting of *id* and *revision* must be unique.
 By default of a revision, the id must be unique.
 - dataType 'xs:integer' or 'xs:double': If both exist, 'minInclusive' must be smaller or equal than 'maxInclusive'.
-- dataType except 'xs:boolean': If present, a list of enumerated values must have at least one entry.
+- dataType: If present, a list of enumerated values must have at least one entry.
-- dataType except 'xs:string' and 'xs:boolean': If present, a list of enumerated values must have entries of type string.
+- dataType except 'xs:string': If present, a list of enumerated values must have entries of type string.
 - dataType 'xs:string': If present, a list of enumerated values must have entries with a list of multi-language texts each.
 - A propertyClass's 'dataType' must reference a member of dataTypes by key.
-- propertyClass referencing dataType 'xs:boolean': If present, the list of default values must not have more than one value.
-- propertyClass referencing dataType except 'xs:boolean': If present, the list of default values must not have more than one value, unless 'multiple' is true.
+- propertyClass: If present, the list of default values must not have more than one value, unless 'multiple' is true.
-- propertyClass referencing dataType defining enumerated values: If present, the list of default values must have entries defined as id in the dataType's enumeration list.
-- propertyClass referencing dataType without enumerated values: If present, the list of default values must have valid entries according to the referenced dataType (see below).
+- propertyClass: If present, the list of default values must have valid entries according to the referenced dataType (see below).
 - resourceClass not extending another: The list of propertyClasses must reference at least one a member of propertyClasses by key.
 - resourceClass extending another: If present, the list of propertyClasses must reference members of propertyClasses by key.
 - A resourceClass's 'extends' must reference a resourceClass by key.